Azure/ADX-in-a-Day-Lab2/README.md

 ```
 - Use the above example query as reference to add Timestamp filter with _startTime and _endTime filter to queries in task 1 and task 2.

-- The following 2 tasks use the timefilter between 2014-03-08T00:00:00 and 2014-03-08T03:00:00
+- The following 2 tasks use the timefilter between 2014-03-08T00:00:00 and 2014-03-08T10:00:00

 ---
 #### Challenge 8, Task 1 : Find the anomaly value 🎓
 Parameterize (add Timefilter) and render an Anomaly chart using the following Anomaly detection query.
-The chart should show values between 2014-03-08T00:00:00 and 2014-03-08T03:00:00.
+The chart should show values between 2014-03-08T00:00:00 and 2014-03-08T10:00:00.
-**Question**: What is the anomaly value(y axis) at exactly 00:30 on x axis.
+**Question**: What is the anomaly value(y axis) at exactly 04:28 on x axis.

 ```
-let TimeBuckets = 5m;
+let TimeBuckets = 1m;
 ingestionLogs
 | <Add Timefilter parameters>
 | make-series MySeries=count() on Timestamp step TimeBuckets
-| extend anomaly = series_decompose_anomalies(MySeries,1)
+| extend anomaly = series_decompose_anomalies(MySeries)

 ```
 ---